Tordylium apulum: Uses

 The leaves of the plant are edible and are used as a potherb and salad vegetable in Greece.
 In Italy it is used as a condiment.
 The essential oil composition of aerial parts of Tordylium apulum L. from Italy was analyzed.
 Sixty-seven compounds were identified representing 96.5% of the oil.
 The most abundant compounds were (E)-β-ocimene (17.3), α-humulene (11.4%) and octyl octanoate (8.8%).
 Essential oil from aerial parts of T. apulum from Greece was reported to have α-humulene (28.7%) and octyl hexanoate (11.7%) as the main constituents.
 There are no known medicinal uses for this plant.

-In Popular Culture
+In popular culture

 During the Medieval and Renaissance periods, Tordylium apulum, or hart-wort, was reputed to be the herb associated with the zodiac sign Pisces, and was used in charms & talismans, according to Appendix Four: Fixed Star Rulerships from Cornelius Agrippa, Three Books of Occult Philosophy, Book I, Ch.
 32. Appendix 4.